United States congressional hearing: Field hearings

-Ad-hoc and shadow hearings
+Ad-hoc, caucus and shadow hearings

-Ad-hoc congressional hearings may be called by any member of Congress to focus on any particular topic, and may be held inside a congressional committee room (if available) or in the field.
+Ad-hoc congressional hearings, which are held outside of the scope of any committee, may be called by any member of Congress to focus on any particular topic, and may be held inside a reserved congressional committee room (if available), in the field, or by videoconference.
+Ad-hoc hearings may be transcribed, but transcribed or submitted testimony from the ad-hoc hearing may be submitted into the congressional record by a committee member during a formal committee hearing.

-Shadow hearings, a type of ad-hoc hearing, are held by the minority party, usually minority members of a congressional committee, in the style of congressional hearings in order to promote the views of the minority party and highlight witness testimony which may not receive as favorable a reception in a formal congressional hearing of a sitting committee.
+Shadow hearings, a type of ad-hoc hearing, are held by the minority party, usually minority members of a congressional committee, and often co-chaired by members from both houses of the same party, in the style of congressional hearings in order to promote the views of the minority party and highlight witness testimony which may not receive as favorable a reception in a formal congressional hearing of a sitting committee.
 A shadow hearing does not usually feature members from the majority party, including ranking members.
+A steering or policy committee of a party caucus may also hold a shadow hearing.

+Caucus hearings, another type of ad-hoc hearing, are held under the branding of a congressional caucus.
+Such is usually co-chaired by members of a caucus from both parties unless the caucus itself is a partisan-branded caucus.

 From the 104th to 109th Congresses, the Democratic minority held shadow hearings to highlight their inability to define the agendas of hearings under the Republican majority, and also held such hearings in the 112th and 119th Congresses, while Republicans held shadow hearings in the 111th Congress to protest the Affordable Care Act.